flax-lang/flax/issues.md

 ### CHANGELOG (FIXED / IMPLEMENTED THINGS)

+`(b89aa2c)`
+- fix how we did refcounts for arrays; instead of being 8 bytes behind the data pointer like we were doing for strings, they're now just stored in a separate pointer in the dynamic array struct itself. added code in appropriate places to detect null-ness of this pointer, as well as allocating + freeing it appropriately.
+- add for loops with tuple destructuring (in theory arbitrary destructuring, since we use the existing framework for such things).
+- add iteration count binding for for-loops; `for (a, b), it in foo { it == 1, 2, ... }`

 `(3eb36eb)`
 - fix the completely uncaught disaster of mismatched comparison ops in binary arithmetic